A mathematical treatment of bank monitoring incentives: Optimal contracting

-Under condition (\ref{IC0 eq}), $k=0$ is incentive-compatible.
+Let us now turn to the general case $j\geq 2$.
+Under condition ( \ref{IC cond} ), $k=0$ is incentive-compatible.
 That being taken care of, solving for the optimal contract involves maximizing an investor's expected utility and is therefore a classical stochastic control problem.
-Let $v_{j}(u)$ denote the investor's value function, i.e., the maximum expected utility an investor can achieve given a pool of size $j$ and a reservation utility for the bank $u$.
-Assume for now that the processes $D$ are absolutely continuous with respect to the Lebesgue measure (we will verify later that the property is satisfied at the optimum), that is to say
+Let $v_{j}(u)$ denote the investor's value function, i.e., the maximum expected utility an investor can achieve given a pool of size $j$ and a reservation utility $u$ for the bank.
+Assume for now that the process $D$ is absolutely continuous with respect to the Lebesgue measure (we will verify later that the property is satisfied at the optimum), that is to say